 If botulism is detected in you, hospitalization would usually be required.
 Depending on the extent and type of botulism, your physician may choose from a variety of treatments:

 Botulism is a rare condition but can lead to severe nerve damage, muscle paralysis, and even death if not promptly treated.
-If you or your child ever notice anything strange, such as difficulty breathing, vision problems, or weakness in the muscles, get medical help right away.
+If you or your child ever notices anything strange, such as difficulty breathing, vision problems, or weakness in the muscles, get medical help right away.

 Botulism can lead to several complications, but one of the most immediate risks is that you will face difficulty while breathing.